SourcePot/checkentries/README.md

 # Check entries
-This is a Datapool processor, i.e. the class implements the processor interface.
-The processor provides a user interface and data processing for entry checking through the user action.
-Based on rules relevant entries for manual checking are selected.
+This is a datapool processor, i.e. the class implements the processor interface.
+The processor provides a user interface and data processing for the entry check by the user action.
+Rules are used to select relevant entries for manual checking.

 <img src="./assets/2024-05-31_schematic.png"/>